The Impact of New Technology on In-house Legal Teams

 The chart above shows how the most popular legal tech solutions over the last two years impacted in-house lawyers.
 Automating mundane tasks and increasing productivity are important reasons to adopt software, but what’s more noteworthy is the percentage of people who reported that solutions like contract management software, matter management software, electronic signature software, and e-billing software actually improved their work-life balance and made their day-to-day jobs more enjoyable.

-For those in-house lawyers who adopted contract management software during the Pandemic (the most heavily adopted legal tech over the last two-plus years), nearly half (46%) reported that it made their day-to-day job more enjoyable, 38% said it improved their work-life balance, and 38% noted that it resulted in fewer mistakes.
+For those in-house lawyers who adopted contract lifecycle management software during the Pandemic (the most heavily adopted legal tech over the last two-plus years), nearly half (46%) reported that it made their day-to-day job more enjoyable, 38% said it improved their work-life balance, and 38% noted that it resulted in fewer mistakes.
 These benefits have a major impact on job satisfaction and engagement, which can boost productivity, improve confidence and happiness, and generate higher employee retention rates.

 Ensuring a successful legal tech adoption